Z23599848/SoftwareEngineering/CODE_OF_CONDUCT.md

 ### Scrum Practices

 **1. Sprint Planning:**
 At the beginning of each week, the team will meet to decide which tasks will be completed during the sprint.
-Tasks will be estimated using story points.
-The Scrum Master role will rotate every two weeks.
+Tasks will be designated by scrum master or chosen by group members.

 **2. Sprint Review:**
 At the end of each sprint, the team will review completed work, gather feedback, and identify improvements for upcoming sprints.